PatelKrishna15/csc/README.md

 [![License](https://poser.pugx.org/nihirz/csc/license)](https://packagist.org/packages/nihirz/csc)
 [![Latest Version on Packagist](https://img.shields.io/packagist/v/nihirz/csc.svg?style=flat-square)](https://packagist.org/packages/nihirz/csc)

- Hi, Here I created a package for country, state & and city seeder.
+ Hi, I created a package for country, state & and city seeder.
 You can install and use it in your laravel project.
 If you are using this package then you can give it a star this package is free, In the future I Will add the country code &  phone initials.

 ## What is this library?

 This is a library called CSC aka Country-State-City Seeders.
-When I was developing, I faced the issues so often that where can I get the seeder files? & how can I manage it?
+While developing, I faced the issues so often that where can I get the seeder files? & how can I manage it?
 Is there a relationship or not?

 So I googled & found some seeders files & with that help, I made this library which already has a relationship between their models.